gokulm/BoltOn/docs/index.md

 * The order of the methods called is important.
 If BoltOnEFModule() is called after BoltOnAssemblies(), the assemblies passed to the latter will override the registrations.
 * To exclude classes from registration, decorate them with `[ExcludeFromRegistration]` attribute.
-* Use the BoltOnOptions' extension method like BoltOnEFModule to attach the other modules.
+* Use the BootstrapperOptions' extension method like BoltOnEFModule to attach the other modules.
 Each and every module calls other extension methods to attach their own dependent modules.

 TightenBolts()
 --------------